Ihimbru-K/Swap_Auth/README.md

 ## Features

-- Google authentication for user login and signup.
+- Google authentication for user login.
 - Input and submission of personal information through a form.
 - Form validation to ensure data accuracy.
 - Data storage in a Firebase Firestore database.